 Because there are so many vendors trying to make a sale, you have a lot of bargaining power at the Rolla Antique Mall.
 Since each booth belongs to one person, you’re also likely to find new things every day!

 If you’re staying in Rolla for several days, it might be worth checking in at the antique mall more than once.
+If you like shopping, there are other great shops in downtown Rolla.
+Checking out downtown Rolla is much easier with a rental car (that you can book at Kayak).

 Once you get downtown, you can park in one spot and walk around to take everything in.
 There are countless shops and restaurants in the area.